PidgeonBrained/HumanComputerInteraction/README.md

 # HumanComputerInteraction

-Check out Informed Consent.docx and have volunteers sign the (unfinished) consent form.

-# Ubuntu
+Check out results.csv and results.png to see the results of the project, or run graph.py to calculate result in real-time.